lessmad/lessmad.github.com/source/blog/2014-05-16-ember-js-from-mockups-to-the-code.html.markdown

 </script>
 ```

-The sidebar currently displays the same information through all our pages.
+The sidebar currently displays the same information throughout all our pages.
 It's
 easy to imagine that it could be customized for each route.
 Instead of simply
 rendering a template, we will create a named outlet `sidebar` and let each route
 manages its content.
 A route can then easily decide to not have a sidebar by not